 (i) the Professional and Linguistic Assessment Board (PLAB) test, where the visitor can provide written confirmation of this from the General Medical Council; or

 (ii) the Objective Structured Clinical Examinations (OSCE) for overseas, where the visitor can provide written evidence of this from the Nursing and Midwifery Council.

-An employee of an overseas-based training company may deliver a short series of training to employees of a UK based company, where the trainer is employed by an overseas business contracted to deliver global training to the international corporate group to which the UK based company belongs.
+An employee of an overseas-based training company may deliver a short series of training to employees of a UK based company.
+However, they can only do so if the trainer is employed by an overseas business contracted to deliver global training to the international corporate group to which the UK based company also belongs.